standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

 If you are developing a RISC-V processor, you will probably make heavy use of the [RISC-V Test Suites] to check that your processor correctly implements the architecture.
-And you will probably be using the [Spike RISC-V ISA Simulator] as a "golden reference model" to compare the behavior of your processor against.
+And you will probably be using the [Sail RISC-V model] as a formal specification of the architecture and using [Pydrofoil] to execute the Sail spec as a "golden reference simulator" to compare the behavior of your processor against.
-And, finally, you might be using the [SAIL RISC-V model] as a formal specification of the architecture.
-(Although, I think this has mostly used to reason about software, rather than hardware.)
+(And, if you are on the bleeding edge, you might also be using the Sail spec in a formal verification flow similar to ISA-Formal [[reid:cav:2016]].)
+And you may still be using [Spike RISC-V ISA Simulator] which was the original "golden reference model" because some ISA extensions still aren't specified in Sail.

-*[This post was edited on 28th April to clarify the what I said about the SAIL spec.]*
+*[This post was edited on 28th April and 1 May to clarify what I said about the Sail spec and the status of the Spike simulator.]*

 ## What's wrong with this picture?